ruping/TRUP/README.md

-TRUP is a pipeline designed for analyzing RNA-seq data from Tumor samples.
+TRUP is a pipeline designed for analyzing RNA-seq data from Tumor samples..

 Learn More